electron/governance/playbooks/issue-triage.md

 ## More Information Needed

 Periodically we should be doing a sweep of issues that are open and labeled `blocked/need-info` or `blocked/needs-repro`.
-If the original poster has not responded within two weeks after the last question by an official maintainer, close the issue with [the no response message](responses/no-response.md).
+If the original poster has not responded within two weeks after the last question by an official maintainer, close the issue with [the `no-response` message](responses/no-response.md).

 ## Needs Reproduction